 - The process takes only about 30 seconds from start to finish- it's quiet and it's comfortable.

-- Your doctor then gently lifts the flap to allow for the second step of your LASIK treatment.
+- Your eye doctor then gently lifts the flap to allow for the second step of your LASIK treatment.
 When treatment is complete, the flap easily "locks" back into position and rapidly begins to heal.

-When making your decision about LASIK there are numerous advantages of IntraLase that you should take into consideration.
+When making your decision about LASIK eye surgery there are numerous advantages of IntraLase that you should take into consideration.
 IntraLase creates a very smooth surface whereas using a microkeratome, used in traditional LASIK, could create a slightly rough surface if precision isn't used.
-If you were previously denied the opportunity for LASIK because of the thinness of your cornea, you may be a candidate for IntraLase because of the accuracy generated by the computer-based laser.
+If you were previously denied the opportunity for LASIK eye surgery because of the thinness of your cornea, you may be a candidate for IntraLase because of the accuracy generated by the computer-based laser.
 Corneal flaps that have been created by IntraLase tend to set back into place more smoothly after the procedure.
 Less enhancement are needed after and IntraLase procedure.
-Studies have shown that more people achieve 20/20 vision and experience less trouble seeing in dim lighting conditions after their surgery when the IntraLase method is used.
+Studies have shown that more people achieve 20/20 vision and experience less trouble seeing in dim lighting conditions after their LASIK eye surgery when the IntraLase method is used.

 The IntraLase method has been successfully performed on hundreds of thousands of eyes since its introduction.
 The goal of LASIK with Intralase is to provide you with the ultimate in comfort, safety, and outstanding vision.
 LASIK with IntraLase delivers the added assurance of knowing you're being treated with some of the most advanced technology there is in ophthalmology.
 In a survey of clinical practices, the vision in the IntraLase-treated eye was preferred up to 3 to 1 by patients over the vision in the mechanical blade-treated eye (among those who stated a preference).
-LASIK performed with IntraLase delivers a superior visual result.
+Our LASIK eye surgery performed with IntraLase delivers a superior visual result.
 In a clinical study comparing the IntraLase laser to the leading microkeratome, more patients achieved 20/20 vision or better in standard and custom LASIK surgery when the IntraLase method was used to create the corneal flap.
-Because of the superior accuracy of the IntraLase method, certain patients who were ineligible for LASIK may now be able to have treatment.
+Because of the superior accuracy of the IntraLase method, certain patients who were once ineligible for LASIK eye surgery may now be able to have treatment.